- Record a Payment that exceeds the amount due on the Bill in New Clio

-The overpayment amount will also be included in the Operating Account Balance section near the bottom of the bill.
+The overpayment amount will also be included in the Operating Account Balance section near the bottom of the bill (here are the steps on how to show your Operating Account on bills).
 In this case, the Operating account is holding the $190 overpayment for the client.

 Once the overpayment is applied, it will add the overage to the Firm's Operating account and allocate it to the Matter to be used on future bills.